-Human patient simulation experiences are an integrated part of nursing education atthe University of Miami School of Nursing and Health Studies.
+Human patient simulation experiences are an integrated part of nursing education at the University of Miami School of Nursing and Health Studies.
 All students will participate in simulation and skills labs during their undergraduate experience.
 Each course has specific simulation and skills labs requirements that are outlined in the course syllabus.
 Additional policies and procedures specific to simulation are located within the designated simulation blackboard course site.

-Missing a simulation experience is considered a clinical absence.
-Being tardy for a simulation will be considered a clinical absence.
+Missing a simulation experience is considered a clinical absence and will be made up during a full clinical make-up day.
+Being tardy for asimulation will be considered a clinical absence.